 So, on 9th October 2016, I will move my last belongings from boat to bus, wave goodbye to the life I have enjoyed so much since my 50th birthday, and drive into the unknown.
 We have enough money to last us for a few years but, at some stage in the not too distant future, I will need to generate an income again.

 Since my business failed in 2008 and the lovely folk at Revenue and Customs forced me into bankruptcy, I have been obsessed with money.
 I have worked very hard to ensure that I have a substantial rainy day fund tucked away, but what’s the point in having money without the time to spend it?

 These are our plans.
 Even though I’m nervous about the financial side of things, I realise that we’ll probably be fine.
-What I know beyond question is that life from now on will be an ever changing adventure.
-I know that in my dotage that I won’t be one of the many who regret the things they haven’t done.
+What I know beyond question is that life from now on will be an ever-changing adventure.
+I know that in my dotage that I won’t be one of the many who regrets the things they haven’t done.
 My things will be done, and this blog will document their doing.

 Update February 2018: Eighteen months after writing the above introduction, we’re still living in the motorhome.
 Our plans have evolved a little in the last year and a half.
 We don’t live full time in the motorhome.
 We now have a boat as well.
 Actually, we have two.

 We both missed boating so we bought a classic steel and mahogany Dutch cruiser in April 2017.
 We enjoyed our time on the Dutch waterways last year so much that we decided to move back to the water full time.
 We bought what we thought was a well insulated Linsen yacht.
 After a few cold early winter days, we discovered that it wasn’t going to be warm enough to stay on all year.
 We fled to the south of France for the winter and thanked the Gods that we made the right decision.
 We were supposed to moor in Maastricht until April this year.
 We’ve been checking the temperature regularly.
 It’s often below freezing and is very windy.
 We would have been miserable there.